DerekBoucher/FuuGB/README.md

     MAC OS X
     **Only supports building with Xcode.
         3_1.
-From the Terminal, enter "premake5 xcode4".
+From the Terminal, enter "premake5 xcode4" (or "./premake5 xcode4" if the command is not recognized).
         3_2.
 Open the generated .xcodeproj file.
         3_3.
 Build the project in Xcode.